redhatcz/Thesis-management-system/README.md

 How to deploy the Thesis management system
 ==========================================

-1. Create an openshift JBoss EAP 6 cartridge and add Postgres and MongoDB cartridge.
+1. Create an openshift JBoss EWS 2 cartridge and add Postgres and MongoDB cartridge.
 2. Add remote openshift repository to your local project git repository.
-3. Build the application with command `$ grails war`
-4. Move the built war file from directory ${project.dir}/target to directory
-${project.dir}/deployments and rename it to ROOT.war
-5. Add deployments directory to stage and commit it.
-6. Push the commit to openshift repository.
+3. Push it in openshift.